Progeria: Signs and symptoms

+Most children with progeria appear normal at birth and during early infancy.
 Children with progeria usually develop the first symptoms during their first few months of life.
 The earliest symptoms may include a failure to thrive and a localized scleroderma-like skin condition.
 As a child ages past infancy, additional conditions become apparent, usually around 18–24 months.
 Limited growth, full-body alopecia (hair loss), and a distinctive appearance (a small face with a shallow, recessed jaw and a pinched nose) are all characteristics of progeria.

 Signs and symptoms of this progressive disease tend to become more marked as the child ages.
 Later, the condition causes wrinkled skin, kidney failure, loss of eyesight, and atherosclerosis and other cardiovascular problems.
 Scleroderma, a hardening and tightening of the skin on trunk and extremities of the body, is prevalent.
 People diagnosed with this disorder usually have small, fragile bodies, like those of older adults.
-The head is usually large to the body, with a narrow, wrinkled face and a beak nose.
+The head is usually large relative to the body, with a narrow, wrinkled face and a beak nose.
 Prominent scalp veins are noticeable (made more obvious by alopecia), as well as prominent eyes.
 Musculoskeletal degeneration causes loss of body fat and muscle, stiff joints, hip dislocations, and other symptoms generally absent in the non-elderly population.
-Individuals usually retain typical mental and motor princess.
+Individuals usually retain typical mental and motor function.